endo-do/Table-Class-Python/README.md

 ### Note: Working with indexes:

-- Indexes in the Table Class work the exact same ways as in standart python lists
+- Indexes in the Table Class work the exact same ways as in standard python lists
     - Index 0 returns the first element and -1 returns the last

 - An index will be adjusted to the active headers accordingly